royfrancis/drtracker/README.md

 __Minimum spanning distance__
 For a measure of minimum distance covered by the larvae, the msd is calculated as the total distance in the minimum spanning tree.
 The mst is calculated using the function `dino.mst()` from package `fossil`.

+__Activity__
+The larval activity is a measure of distance moved by the larvae at every second during the duration monitored.
+A threshold distance, for ex; 5mm, is defined and if the larvae moves more than 5mm in 1 sec, that sec is set as active.
+The number of active seconds for the whole duration is divided by the number of total seconds.
+The activity value can be thought of as the proportion or percentage (when x100) of active seconds.

 __Frame linking__
 Each spot on frame 1 is assigned an id.
 Then, each spot is connected from one frame to the next frame.
 A spot is selected and the algorithm searches for a spot in the next frame in the same well using one of three approaches: *single*, *nearest* or *duplicated*.
 If a single spot was identified in the next frame (in same well), then *single* is assigned to the point.
 If more than one point was found in the next frame (same well), then the nearest point is selected and assigned *nearest*.
 If no point was found in the next frame (same well), then the previous point is duplicated.
 Once a spot is defined in the next frame, the same id is assigned to that spot.
 This is iterated to the end of all frames.